HARAJIT05/Translating-Silence/README.md

 ## 🚀 Features

 - 🎥 Real-time sign language detection using a webcam
-- 🧠 ASL gesture recognition using machine learning
+- 🧠 ISL gesture recognition using machine learning
 - 🖥️ Live text output of detected gestures
 - 🔧 Easy to modify and expand for more gestures/languages